hlan-net/BluePills/docs/user-stories/PERSONAS.md

 ---

-## Persona 4: Aino - The Caregiver
+## Out of Scope: Aino - The Caregiver

+### Why Out of Scope
+Aino represents caregivers who manage medications for others.
+This persona is **not currently in scope** for BluePills as the app focuses on personal medication management.

 ### Demographics
 - **Age:** 40-70